Rudra-Prasad-Das/Interview-Prep/README.md

 # Interview-Prep
 Primarily for the Culture Fit rounds
+# Why you decided to move?
+What would you change from your previous team/company?
+Have you made any attempt to change it - how was the result?

+Situation :

+During my stay at Samsung I did have a good learning experience on Android, Native C , C++, Hardware Design and Computer Vision Algorithms, I decided for a move because I have worked on several flagship products like S24, S25 and Fold 6, Fold 7.
+All the new products were mostly an interation of their previous generations the only brainstorming required is minute optimisations and change of design as provided by Qualcomm when they change their chipset.
+Apart from the brainstorming sessions during the patent meeting, I wanted to increase my horizons in the software design and architecture as well.
+This is when I felt exploring new opportunities would satisfy my thist to keep myself updated with new technologies and designs.

 # Discuss a time when you had to deal with a tough colleague

 This question can have several possible variations like,